Charleston Sexual Harassment Lawyers

 Sexual Harassment and West Virginia Law

-Sexual harassment is more complicated than many other laws, due in part to the fact that both state and federal law can apply.
+This topic is more complicated than many other laws, due in part to the fact that both state and federal law can apply.
 It’s easy to get confused about which of these laws governs and when.

 West Virginia broadens that scope a little bit, extending the West Virginia Human Right Act (which includes sexual harassment protections) to businesses that employ more than 12 people.